[Feature] Russia's grey war in Ukraine prompts fatigue

 He underlined that his attitude to Russian forces in Ukraine did not extend to Russian people, however.

 The colonel had relatives in Russia, he said.
-Kuts, from Donetsk, and Klymenko, from Luhansk, also had relatives on the other side of the grey line.
+Kuts, from Donetsk, and Klymenko, from Luhansk, also had family on the other side of the grey line.

 "We're not fighting the Russian people and we know that Russian people don't hate Ukrainians ...
 Do you realise I'm speaking in Russian to you right now?," the colonel said.